medicalanalytics-au/clinic-patient/README.md

 Video handshakes are conducted through a PeerJs module, which negotiates ICE candidates with a COTURN turnserver.
 Video transmission is conducted through a WebRTC module.

+Emails are sent through a commercial package called Twilio SendGrid